xenharmonic-devs/sonic-weave/documentation/dsl.md

 Note how the last dot in `1200.` is required.
 Without it `1200` denotes the frequency ratio between 1 Hz and 1200 Hz, a huge interval!

 Decimal ratios are less commonly used in music, but can be as useful as cents for comparing the sizes of intervals.
 E.g. the frequency ratio of `11/9` is around `1.2222e` while `27/22` is a smidge wider around `1.227272e`.
-The final `e` differentiates `1.2e` (just minor third) from `1.2` (an unnoticeably small interval, basically a chorus tone near 1/1).
+The final `e` differentiates `1.2e` (just minor third) from `1.2` (an unnoticeably small interval; basically a chorus tone near 1/1).
 The `e` may be followed with a ten's exponent.
 E.g. `14e-1` is unnecessarily obfuscated notation for `14/10` i.e. `7/5`.

 ### Equal temperaments